I remember my first hour in China.

 The first thing many people notice after arriving in China is that people spit in public.

-It’s mainly older people, but the young have no shame about expectorating onto the pavement either.
+It’s mainly older people, but middle-aged men have no shame about expectorating onto the pavement either.

-The second thing many people notice is that some Chinese cities are quite polluted, especially cities that lack electrified public transport.
+The second thing people notice is that some Chinese cities are quite polluted, especially if you get to visit some of the smaller or lesser-known cities.

-And the third thing many people notice is that Chinese men, especially, smoke a lot.
+And the third thing many people notice is that Chinese men smoke a lot.

 Clearly, these three facts are linked and the latter two explain the Chinese inclination to spit.
 But why don’t they have any shame about doing it?